Chia-Network/chia-docs/docs/plotting/plotting-compression.md

 :::

 The simulator can also be configured to run a real-time simulation against a farm of any given size.
-This will give you a much better idea of how your system will perform in the real world.
+This will give you a much better idea of how your system will perform on mainnet.
 To activate this mode, use the following flags:
 * `--power <time>` -- The number of seconds the simulation will run
 * `--size <size>` -- The size of the farm to simulate